victor3dptz/victor3dptz.github.io/qnx/repository621a/index.md

 ### Extra Repository

-The is an additional small repository with untested and probably unsupported software.
+There is an additional small repository with untested and probably unsupported software.
 Use it at your own risk.
 To use the repository, launch the **Installer** and Add Bookmark:

 ```
 http://qnx.victor3d.com.br/extra/